Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

 Along this paper we have addressed several invariants coming from various frameworks.
+We showed that the class of cuspidal matroids is often tractable enough to do computations, which leads to formulas for all elementary split matroids.
+Although this class is ``large'', there is still a considerable gap between understanding well an invariant for split matroid versus understanding it well for all matroids.
+Nonetheless, we believe that for the sake of feasible computations, testing conjectures, and producing data, this family of matroids stays at a sufficiently good and reasonable level of generality.

-We showed that the class of cuspidal matroids is often tractable enough to do computations.
-Besides the questions we raised above on the valuations we discussed, it is of interest to investigate many further invariants and to find formulas for them on cuspidal and elementary split matroids.
+Besides the questions we raised above on the valuations we discussed, it is of interest to investigate many further invariants and to find formulas for them on cuspidal and general elementary split matroids.
 Examples for this task are the following valuative invariants.

 \begin{itemize} \item The quasisymmetric function defined by Billera, Jia and Reiner in \cite{billera-jia-reiner}. \item The volume polynomial of the Chow ring of a matroid, and the shifted-rank-volume invariant, both introduced by Eur \cite{eur-volume}. \item The motivic zeta functions introduced by Jensen, Kutler and Usatine \cite{jensen-kutler-usatine-motivic}.
 In particular, the topological zeta function studied by van der Veer in \cite{van-der-veer}. \item The (coarse) flag Hilbert--Poincar\'e series studied in \cite{kuhne-maglione} by K\"uhne and Maglione. \item The Chern--Schwarz--MacPherson cycles of a matroid, as presented in the work of L\'opez~de~Medrano, Rinc\'on and Shaw \cite{lopezdemedrano-rincon-shaw}.